bclarke-nes/Intermediate-R/readme.md

 governance concerns.
 That said, it’s an excellent venue for training, because it solves many of the difficulties regarding R versions, permissions, etc that are a feature of using R on the desktop.
-It’s also very easy to transfer projects from RStudio Cloud to an installed version of R, so don’t worry that what you learn here will be tied to the cloud forever.
+It’s also very easy to transfer projects from Posit Cloud to an installed version of R, so don’t worry that what you learn here will be tied to the cloud forever.

 ### What you’ll need

-As RStudio Cloud is a web service, you don’t need a particularly up-to-date computer to completed this training.
+As Posit Cloud is a web service, you don’t need a particularly up-to-date computer to completed this training.
 As long as you have a reliable internet connection, and are capable of making a video call with Microsoft Teams (for the face-to-face part of the training), then